Savor the Tiniest Moments

-Our Child Immunization Program provides free immunizations throughout Pierce and South King County for children two months to 18 years old who don't have a regular health care provider or health care coverage.
+Our Child Immunization Program provides free immunizations throughout Pierce and South King counties for children two months to 18 years old who don't have a regular health care provider or health care coverage.
 Call 253-426-6938 for clinic locations, dates and times or more information.

 Learn More About Pregnancy and Childbirth